mmistakes/minimal-mistakes/_posts/2023-05-03-functional-error-handling-in-kotlin.md

 The Kotlin language is a multi-paradigm, general-purpose programming language.
 Whether we develop using an object-oriented or functional approach, we always have the problem of handling errors.
 Kotlin offers a lot of different methods to handle errors.
 Still, this article will focus on the functional approaches and introduce the Arrow library.
 This article is the first part of a series.
 We'll focus on strategies that deal with the error without managing its cause, i.e., nullable types and Arrow Option types.
 So, without further ado, let's get started.

+> This article assumes you're comfortable with Kotlin.
+If you need to get those essential skills **as fast as possible** and with thousands of lines of code and a project under your belt, you'll love [Kotlin Essentials](https://rockthejvm.com/p/kotlin-essentials).
+It's a jam-packed course on **everything** you'll ever need to work with Kotlin for any platform (Android, native, backend, anything), including less-known techniques and language tricks that will make your dev life easier.
+Check it out [here](https://rockthejvm.com/p/kotlin-essentials).

 ## 1. Setup

 Let's first create the setup we'll use throughout the article as usual.
 We'll use the last version of Kotlin available at the moment of writing, version 1.8.20.